 A graduate of Penn State University, he won local, state and national piano competitions and became the first pianist to be awarded a Fulbright Fellowship to Vienna in nearly a decade.
 Albert records for the Gramola label and is a Bösendorfer Artist.

 Albert is also a passionate amateur IRONMAN triathlete and is among the most frequent contributors to the TEDx platform.
 A documentary about his life and work was released by dreama.tv in 2015.
-In October 2016, Albert was the cover story for Toastmaster Magazine, the official print publication of Toastmasters International, the world's largest organization for leadership and communication training, reaching hundreds of thousands of subscribers in over 140 countries.
+In October 2016, Albert was the cover story for Toastmaster Magazine, the official print publication of Toastmasters International, the world's largest organization for leadership and communication training in over 140 countries.
 He served as Head of Mission, Austria for the global think tank Diplomatic Council and continues to advocate for issues of children's rights around the world.
 As a keynote speaker and activist, Albert has spoken at venues ranging from Vienna's City Hall to the United Nations in Geneva.